iprak/winix/README.md

   password: winix_password
 ```

-This will generate fan entities whose id is based on the mac address e.g. `fan.winix_abcdefghijkl` with attributes like:
+This will generate entities and sensors whose id is based on the mac address.

+Sample `fan.winix_abcdefghijkl` entity:

 ```
 speed_list: